Doula

 International Doula Institute (IDI)

-The IDI offers an online doula training program to become a certified doula (CD) and earn professional credentials to help mothers and babies from an online learning platform.
+The IDI offers an online doula training program to become a certified doula (CD) and earn professional credentials to help parents and babies from an online learning platform.

 Students in this program can expect daily and weekly lessons taught by childbirth experts such as doctors, nurses, midwives, dietitians, and doulas as well as assignments and assessments in multimedia format.
 Aspiring doulas have access to a doula trainer via phone and email for one year after signing up for the certification course.
 Doulas with previous training or certification get a discount of $150 when they register for this program and can begin seeing clients and using their professional credentials within 14 to 30 days of completion.